Benny Morris: Norman Finkelstein and Nur Masalha

 Morris has also been criticised by Norman Finkelstein and Nur Masalha.
 They argue that Morris's conclusions have a pro-Israeli bias, in that he has not fully acknowledged that his work rests largely on selectively released Israeli documentation, while the most sensitive documents remain closed to researchers, and has more broadly treated the evidence in Israeli documents in an uncritical way, and not taking into account that they are, at times, apologetic.
-In relations to specific work on the 1948 Palestinian expulsion and flight, they assert that Morris minimised the number of expulsions, with Finkelstein noting than many events classified by Morris as "abandonment" or "military assault on settlement" were actually expulsions, and that when the conclusions of Morris' evidence are harsh for the Israelis he has tended to give them a less incriminating spin.
+In relations to specific work on the 1948 Palestinian expulsion and flight, they assert that Morris minimised the number of expulsions, with Finkelstein writing that many events classified by Morris as "abandonment" or "military assault on settlement" were actually expulsions, and that when the conclusions of Morris's evidence are harsh for the Israelis he has tended to give them a less incriminating spin.

 In a reply to Finkelstein and Masalha, Morris answers he "saw enough material, military and civilian, to obtain an accurate picture of what happened", that Finkelstein and Masalha draw their conclusions with a pro-Palestinian bias, and that with regard to the distinction between military assault and expulsion they should accept that he uses a "more narrow and severe" definition of expulsions.
 Morris holds to his conclusion that there was no transfer policy.

 Ilan Pappé

-Benny Morris wrote a review critical of Ilan Pappé's book A History of Modern Palestine for The New Republic.
+Benny Morris wrote a review critical of Ilan Pappé's 2004 book A History of Modern Palestine for The New Republic.
 Morris called Pappé's book "truly appalling".
 He says it subjugates history to political ideology, and "contains errors of a quantity and a quality that are not found in serious historiography".
 Replying, Pappé accused Morris of using mainly Israeli sources, and disregarding Arab sources, which – Pappé alleged – Morris "cannot read".